vrcAlbert/documentation-api/source/php/classes/tools_rss.rst

 .. php:class:: Tools_RSS

-	Use to build a RSS.
+	Used to build a RSS feed.

 Methods
 *******